samberry19/bioviper/README.md

 msa = readAlignment("alignment.fa", format="fasta")
 ```

-Much like a traditional Biopython MSA, this object is essentially a list of Bio.SeqRecord.SeqRecord objects, but it could do a few nice new things:
+Much like a traditional Biopython MSA, this object is essentially a list of Bio.SeqRecord.SeqRecord objects, but it can do a few nice new things:

 ```
 msa.ids                      # gives you all of the ids in the sequence alignment